 Louis and Ren from Even Stevens came fairly quickly to mind.
 Ren isn’t quite like Sue – she’s very successful.
 In fact, success might be what defines her most.
 She’s active and involved.
 But Louis is very similar to Axl.
 And the way they relate to each other is very similar – the dynamic.
 I’m pulling out some of my old Louis/Ren shipping fantasies and using them with Axl and Sue and they are workin’ REALLY WELL.

 The other comparison that came fairly quickly to mind is Bart and Lisa from The Simpsons.
 I have loved The Simpsons since I was pretty little.
-My Mom says she wouldn’t let us watch it, but either that’s a lie or we outsmarted her because I remember watching it a lot.
+My Mom says she wouldn’t let us watch it, but either that’s a lie or we outsmarted her (pretty sure it was the former) because I remember watching it a lot.
 It’s been on since I was 2.
 It’s like another member of the family!

 Now, we’re back talking about the children thing, because Lisa is 8 and Bart is 10.
 They have been that age for 23 years, but that is how old they are.
 Except not really.
 I mean, they sometimes act their age – Bart skateboards, Lisa plays jump rope, Bart hangs out in his tree house, Lisa wants a pony for Christmas, Bart plays pranks, Lisa reads about unicorns.
 But more often than not, they have the vocabulary, common sense, intelligence, and knowledge of the world of an adult.
 A smart adult.
 They’re both smarter than their parents.
 Not always more responsible, but it depends on the episode.
 That’s another thing about The Simpsons – with 23 seasons of 22 or more episodes, you can bet that just about everything has happened.